Last updated/Reviewed on June 27, 2025

 Facebook Group – Pleasantville NJ

-There is a coalition fighting this project.
-That coalition includes the Pinelands Preservation Alliance, Eastern Environmental Law Center, El Pueblo Unido, South Jersey Progressives, and a variety of local grassroots activists.
+The coalition that opposed this project included the Pinelands Preservation Alliance, Eastern Environmental Law Center, El Pueblo Unido, South Jersey Progressives, and a variety of local grassroots activists.